nootkan/classic-press-formspammertrap-plugin/README.txt

 **Configuration:**
 7. Go to Settings > FormSpammerTrap in your admin
 8. Set your email address (must be on your domain)
+9. **NEW:** Configure form colors in the "Form Color Customization" section
-9. Configure file upload options if desired
+10. Configure file upload options if desired
-10. Review security status and configure retention settings
+11. Review security status and configure retention settings
-11. **NEW:** Access Settings > Form Submissions to view and manage all form submissions
+12. Access Settings > Form Submissions to view and manage all form submissions
-12. **NEW:** Use Settings > Import Submissions to import data from other contact form plugins
+13. Use Settings > Import Submissions to import data from other contact form plugins
-13. **NEW:** Use Settings > Export Submissions to export your form data in multiple formats
+14. Use Settings > Export Submissions to export your form data in multiple formats

 **🗑️ Clean Removal:**
 When you no longer want the plugin, simply delete it from the Plugins page.
-The enhanced cleanup system will automatically remove all plugin data, uploaded files, form submissions, database entries, and configuration - leaving your site completely clean!
+The enhanced cleanup system will automatically remove all plugin data, uploaded files, form submissions, database entries, color customizations, and configuration - leaving your site completely clean!

 == Configuration ==